Idearium/developers/javascript/styleguide.md

-# Idearium JavaScript style guide
+# Idearium JavaScript Style Guide

 This is a guide for writing consistent and aesthetically pleasing Node.js code.
 It is inspired by what is popular within the community, and flavoured with some personal opinions.